Lumi-supercomputer/LUMI-training-materials/docs/4day-20231003/notes_2_05_LUMI_Software_Stacks.md

     For containers with an MPI implementation that follows the MPICH ABI the solution is often to tell it to use the Cray MPICH libraries from the system instead.

+    Likewise, for containers for distributed AI, one may need to inject an appropriate RCCL plugin to fully use the SlingShot 11 interconnect.

 *   Building containers is currently not supported on LUMI due to security concerns.